 Francine Lacqua is an award-winning London-based anchor for Bloomberg Television.
 She anchors the daily weekday program “The Pulse with Francine Lacqua’ which features exclusive interviews with high profile guests from the worlds of global business, economics, finance and politics.

 She also presents “Leaders with Lacqua,” a special TV series in which she sits down with top CEOs, entrepreneurs and public figures in London and on location.
 Francine and David Merritt co-host Bloomberg’s weekly In The City Podcast, which aims to get ahead of the trends and conversations that are shaping the City of London, talking to the people that matter in the Square Mile and wider metropolis.

-Since joining Bloomberg in 2000, Lacqua has covered the World Economic Forum in Davos, IMF in Washington, G20 meetings, the EU Leaders Summit and OPEC.
-She also led Bloomberg Television’s coverage of the Italian and French elections where she was one of the first international reporters to interview cabinet members.
+Since joining Bloomberg in 2000, Lacqua has covered World Economic Forums in Davos, IMF meetings in Washington, G20 meetings, the EU Leaders Summit and OPEC.
+She has also anchored coverage of Brexit, the collapse of Credit Suisse and coverage of the Italian and French elections where she was one of the first international reporters to interview cabinet members.